 – If not change your LinkedIn professional headline to reflect that you “are looking” and what for.

 - Set up alerts for jobs on career sites and job boards.

-– Get your resume/CV on all of the job board databases as mentioned above,
+– Get your resume/CV on some of the job board databases as mentioned above,

 – Don’t assume by doing this jobs will come to you, you still have to apply to new job adverts, to stay on top of this you can sign up for jobs by their e-mail service, where the job boards will email you daily with relevant jobs that match your search criteria / key skills.

 - Network, network, network and ask everyone you are in contact with, who do they know and if they might be able to help.